James Hamilton, 1st Duke of Hamilton: Hamilton and Scotland

 On his return to Great Britain, Hamilton became Charles I's chief adviser in Scottish affairs.
 In May 1638, after the outbreak of the revolt against the new Prayer-Book, he was appointed commissioner for Scotland to appease the discontents.
 He described the Covenanters as being "possessed by the devil", and instead of doing his utmost to support the king's interests is said to have been easily intimidated by the covenanting leaders.
 Nevertheless, on 27 July 1638 Charles sent Hamilton back to Scotland with new proposals for the election of an assembly and a parliament, episcopacy being safeguarded but bishops being made responsible to future assemblies.
 After a wrangle concerning the mode of election he again returned to Charles.
 Having been sent back to Edinburgh on 17 September 1638, he brought with him a revocation of the prayer-book and canons and another covenant to be substituted for the national covenant.
 On 21 November 1638, Lord Hamilton presided over the first meeting of the assembly in Glasgow Cathedral, but dissolved it on 28 November 1638 on its declaring the bishops responsible to its authority.
 The assembly, however, continued to sit notwithstanding, and Hamilton returned to England to give an account of his failure, leaving the enemy triumphant and in possession.

-War was now decided upon, and Hamilton was chosen to command an expedition to the Forth to menace the rear of the Covenanters.
+War was now decided upon, and Hamilton was chosen to command an expedition to the Firth of Forth to menace the rear of the Covenanters.
 However, he now faced his former military mentor Alexander Leslie, and the artillery specialist, Alexander Hamilton.
-Realising the strength of hs opposition when he arrived in the Forth on 1 May 1639, he found Royalists had seriously underestimated their opposition.
+Realising the strength of his opposition when he arrived in the Forth on 1 May 1639, he found Royalists had seriously underestimated their opposition.
 This included his own mother, Anne, Dowager Marchioness of Hamilton, who served as a colonel in the Army of the Covenant and was said to have threatened to shoot her son dead if he landed his forces in Scotland.
 A correspondent wrote, "She goeth in armour and with a pistoll by her side readie charged, and wishes him there, saying shee would burie the bullets in his bowells."